 Following his hunch that economists are no better than blindfolded monkeys, Scott Adams concludes that there is no reason to use any of the managed mutual funds.
 Managed funds have never consistently outperformed indexes (fixed pools of stocks chosen to represent the whole market or market segment).
 So, he says (like many others before him): just put your money in an index fund.
 Since it’s not actively managed, it will have lower overhead costs, hence it will perform better.

-ETFs (Exchange-Traded Funds) are funds traded on the stock market.
+s (Exchange-Traded Funds) are funds traded on the stock market.
 They cost less than regular mutual funds.
 And there are no minimums.
-Anyone can put even tiny amounts of money in an ETF index fund.
-And you can do it quite easily through your bank’s brokerage account, or through one of the low-cost online brokers.
+Anyone can put even tiny amounts of money in an ETF

-Which ETF funds?
-Scott argues for a simple, 50%–50% split between two ETFs from Vanguard: VTI (a good sample of US companies), and VWO (a sample of emerging market companies).
+s from Vanguard: VTI (a good sample of US companies), and VWO (a sample of emerging market companies).
 This diversifies your money into basically every company on the planet.
 Except, say, European ones (as a European expat, let me say: how wise).

 This is 100% stocks.
 To me, having recently witnessed not one, but two stock market crashes, and having just re-read The Black Swan, that seems awfully risky.
 Who is to say that the stock market is going to monotonically increase?
 Looking at past evidence, this seems to rarely be the case.